 If you’re one of the many women who read The Bulletproof Executive, this post is written for, and dedicated to you.
 Many thanks to Stefani Ruper of PaleoforWomen.com for writing an awesome review of research on Intermittent Fasting results for women.
 It is awesome reading for anyone who thinks that men and women respond the same way to diets.

-People sometimes forget that in addition to being The Bulletproof Executive, I’m the author of The Better Baby Book, due from Wiley & Sons in December.
+People sometimes forget that in addition to being The Bulletproof Executive, I’m the author of The Better Baby Book.
 This book details the program I put together with my wife, Dr. Lana, so we could have healthy kids with better genes and healthier brains, even though she was over 40 and had previously been diagnosed with polycystic ovary syndrome (PCOS).
 The book is about how to use nutrition (paleo-friendly, but not paleo-derived) principles and epigenetics (the study of how environment affects genes) to enhance female fertility and pregnancy health.

-I did this for my own family, and eventually we compiled 1300 references for the book that was underway for several years and is now at the publisher in final form.
+I did this for my own family, and eventually we compiled 1300 references for the book that was underway for several years and is now published.
 It is one of my most valued achievements because I believe it will help to improve the lives of the children of every woman who reads it.
 It’s the instruction manual on “How to Expect More When You’re Expecting.”

 But for women who are already mothers, or who are looking forward to children, or women who simply haven’t decided one way or another, fertility and women’s hormones are vitally important.
 Stefani Ruper’s “Paleo for Women” list of principles is worth repeating here, because she does a better job of describing what a “Bulletproof” evolutionary perspective does for women than I do: